-- Goal 1: Reduce diesel particulate matter (DPM) emissions per ton of cargo by 75% by 2015, and by 80% by 2020, relative to 2005. - In 2010/11, the average reduction was 22%.
-This will be updated following the 2016 emissions inventory. - Goal 2: Reduce greenhouse gas emissions (GHG emissions) per ton of cargo by 10% by 2015 and by 15% by 2020, relative to 2005. - o In 2010/11, the average reduction was 9%.
+- Goal 1: Reduce diesel particulate matter (DPM) emissions per ton of cargo by 75% by 2015 and by 80% by 2020, relative to 2005. - In 2010/11, the average reduction was 22%.
+This will be updated following the 2016 emissions inventory.
+Staff anticipates progress toward this goal to increase significantly following the implementation of the 2015 North American Emissions Control Area which requires using low sulfur fuel. - Goal 2: Reduce greenhouse gas emissions (GHG emissions) per ton of cargo by 10% by 2015 and by 15% by 2020, relative to 2005. - In 2010/11, the average reduction was 9%.
 This will be updated following the 2016 emissions inventory.

 The targets in the strategy are activity-based, like the reporting in the emissions inventory.
-The targets in the strategy do not take into account other indirect emissions for which the port is responsible, e.g., electricity use.
+The targets in the strategy do not take into account other indirect emissions for which the port is responsible, e.g. electricity use.

-Updating our targets would align the Port of Tacoma with current global and regional commitments (e.g., Port of Seattle (POS) and King County targets).
-These goals are on par with those defined in the Paris Accords, which the POT has already committed to upholding by joining the "We Are Still In" coalition.
+Updating our targets would align the Northwest Seaport Alliance with current global and regional commitments (e.g. Port of Seattle (POS) and King County targets).
+These goals are on par with those defined in the Paris Agreement, which the POS and POT have already committed to upholding by joining the "We Are Still In" coalition.
 Most importantly, these targets are in alignment with the global reductions necessary for keeping warming to within a 2-degrees Celsius increase.

-Staff recommends setting an absolute target (e.g., total metric tons of CO2e emitted) as opposed to an intensity-based target and specific goals for different scopes of emissions.
-This streamlines efforts between POT and POS (and therefore the Northwest Seaport Alliance) and allows POT to directly compare and benchmark ourselves to competitor ports such as the Port of Vancouver (see other industry targets in Appendix B: Review of Government & Port Targets).
+Staff recommends setting an absolute target (e.g. total metric tons of CO2e emitted) as opposed to an intensity-based target and specific goals for different scopes of emissions.
+This streamlines efforts between POT and POS (and therefore the Northwest Seaport Alliance) and allows the NWSA to directly compare and benchmark ourselves to competitor ports such as the Port of Vancouver (see other industry targets in Appendix B: Review of Government & Port Targets).